-Burl can be seen protruding, wrapped partially or completely around a tree.
+Burl wood can protrude, wrapped partially or completely around a tree.
 It can grow anywhere on a tree from its roots to a hundred feet in the air.
 Burl is most often seen around the trunk of a tree.
 The surface of the burl can often look dissimilar from the surface of the tree on which it grows.
 The shape of burl can be evenly round or wildly irregular.

-Normal wood grain follows a discernable pattern, while the grain of burl is irregular and unique.
-Burl is highly sought after, given its rarity and distinct visual qualities.
+Normal wood grain follows a discernable pattern, while the grain of burl wood is irregular and unique.
+Burl wood is highly sought for its distinct visual qualities andrarity.
 Due to burl’s abnormal grain, one can cut burl from any direction.

 Here at Littlebranch Farm, we love the unique qualities of burl–the chaotic grain, beautifully contrasting color tones, and unique movement.
 We use burl wood for everything from rustic desks to beds to rustic tables to fireplace mantels.
 When making furniture, we preserve the natural qualities inherent to burl wood by leaving the live-edge and finishing the surfaces with a natural hand-rubbed wood finish, allowing for the true color and detail of the burl wood to come through perfectly while still protecting the wood and repelling water.